Dancer, artist and entrepreneur Olivia Holland has a natter with Georgina Butler …

 The best thing about White Lodge is having this privileged opportunity to train in such an elite place, not only in ballet but academics too.
 The worst thing is being away from home.
 I got very homesick, especially at the beginning, and I still remember longing to be around my family.

-At home, Olivia grew up surrounded by art as her father, Peter, is an artist.
-Her older sister Charlotte is also very creative and currently works as a fashion buyer.
+At home, Olivia grew up surrounded by art because her father, Peter, is an artist.
+Her older sister, Charlotte, is also very creative and currently works as a fashion buyer.